Spring 2014 Course Descriptions

 Introduction to Philosophy 4 cr.

 A first course in philosophy focusing on classic questions that have stirred the perennial human quest for wisdom.
 We will explore such questions as: Are humans free or determined?
 How do the mind and body interact?
 Is ethics just relative to each person or society?
 Should there be any limits to the political freedom of citizens?
 Does God exist?
 The course will introduce students to the methods and culture of philosophy: sympathetic understanding, critical analysis, fair argumentation, and a persistent desire to know the truth whatever it is.
 The focus and questions covered will be determined by each instructor.
 Fulfills PHL in LS Core.

-Statistical Methods in Psychology 4 cr.
+Introduction to Psychology 4 cr.

-Adult Psychopathology 4 cr.
+Social Psychology 4 cr.

 Christianity in Context 4 cr.